cryptosharks131/Polis/Manual-Install-Guide.md

 ```
 nano .poliscore/polis.conf
 ```
-5. Remove the '#' in front of masternode=1 and masternodeprivkey=WALLET_GENKEY and add the "secret" key from above to the file
+5. Remove the '#' in front of masternode=1 and add the "secret" key from above to the file
 ```
-masternodeprivkey=WALLET_GENKEY
 masternode=1
 masternodeblsprivkey=secret_key_here
 ```